remusa/algorithms-practice/concepts/solid.md

 ## Single Responsibility Principle

 - **TL;DR**: guides you in creating classes that are responsible for one, and only one actor.
+- **Definitions**:
-- **Definition**: "A class should have one, and only one, reason to change."
+  - "A class should have one, and only one, reason to change."
-- **Definition 2**: "A class should be responsible for one, and only one actor."
+  - "A class should be responsible for one, and only one actor."
 - **Separates concerns**.
-- All classes, functions, modules, etc. should have a *single responsability- (it should only ever have 1 reason to change).
+- All classes, functions, modules, etc. should have a *single responsability* (it should only ever have one reason to change).
+  - This means that a single, small change to a feature of a program should require a change in one component only.
 - "Gather together the things that change for the same reason (*cohesion*).
 Separate those things that change for different reasons (*decoupling*)."
-- Software serves the need of *actors- (people).
+- Software serves the need of *actors* (people).
 - Examples:
   - A logger function inside a class.
 We could extract the logger function to it's own module and then we can import it and use it in the class.
   - Accessing a database, creating a report and sending an email from inside a class.
-- Metaphor: "Imagine you took your car to a mechanic in order to fix a broken electric window.
+- **Metaphor**: "Imagine you took your car to a mechanic in order to fix a broken electric window.
 He calls you the next day saying it’s all fixed.
 When you pick up your car, you find the window works fine; but the car won’t start.
 It’s not likely you will return to that mechanic because he’s clearly an idiot."

 ### Example 1